Gregg7878/phase-3-hashketball/README.md

 Run the test again.
 Sure enough, our method fails (unsurprisingly), but the test results have changed.
 Continue to add code to get `num_points_scored` working.
-If you need to "invent" helper methods, to help you process `game_hash`, do so!
+If you need to "invent
-Here's some sample thought process:

 > Think about where in the hash you will find a player's `:points`.
 How can you
 > iterate down into that level?
 Think about the return value of your method.
 > Remember that `.each` returns the original collection that you are iterating